 The amount of solar energy in the United States is increasing exponentially.
-Between 2010 and 2013, the amount of solar PV capacity in the United States grew 77 percent per year.26
+Between 2010 and 2013, the amount of solar PV capacity in the United States grew 77 percent per year.

-Continued growth of solar energy at even onethird of that annual rate would result in the nation obtaining 10 percent of its electricity from the sun by 2030.27 If every state captured 0.1 percent of its technical potential for solar power, the United States would be generating 10 percent of its electricity from the sun by 2030.28
+Continued growth of solar energy at even onethird of that annual rate would result in the nation obtaining 10 percent of its electricity from the sun by 2030.
+If every state captured 0.1 percent of its technical potential for solar power, the United States would be generating 10 percent of its electricity from the sun by 2030.

 The 22 percent annual growth rate needed for solar energy to supply 10 percent of the nation's electricity was also surpassed by every one of the top 25 solar states between 2010 and 2013.
-In 17 of those states, installations of PV capacity have more than doubled annually over the past several years.30 leader in installed solar PV capacity, has seen solar PV capacity continue to grow at a rate of 72 percent each year since 2010.
-(See Table 1.)
-This growth has occurred even as a major solar incentive program, the California Solar Initiative, has wound down.
+In 17 of those states, installations of PV capacity have more than doubled annually over the past several years.